Microsoft SwiftKey works with some physical (Bluetooth) keyboards, but with hundreds of different models available functionality will vary.

 We've added a number of keyboard shortcuts to Microsoft SwiftKey when using an external keyboard.

 - Press 'Ctrl+up/down' arrow key to expand/shrink the prediction bar when using Asian languages.

 - Press 'Ctrl' followed by a number (1-9) to insert the respective prediction.

 From Android 7.0 onwards your device will also have its own selection of shortcuts available.
 To see a full list tap on the 'Keyboard shortcuts helper' prompt in the Android Keyboard assistance menu.

 6 - Troubleshooting

-If your Bluetooth keyboard experience looks different or your keyboard shortcuts aren't working, please ensure you're using the latest version of SwiftKey available in the Google Play Store.
+If your Bluetooth keyboard experience looks different or your keyboard shortcuts aren't working, please ensure you're using the latest version of Microsoft SwiftKey available in the Google Play Store.